What is the biblical meaning of Joel 2:28-3:21? — Is it about the Tribulation?

 . . . but this is what was spoken of through the prophet Joel: “And it shall be in the last days,” God says, “That I will pour forth of My Spirit upon all mankind; and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams; even upon My bondslaves, both men and women, I will in those days pour forth of My Spirit and they shall prophesy.
 And I will grant wonders in the sky above, and signs on the earth beneath, blood, and fire, and vapor of smoke.
 The sun shall be turned into darkness, and the moon into blood, before the great and glorious day of the Lord shall come.
 And it shall be, that everyone who calls on the name of the Lord shall be saved.”
 Acts 2:16-21 (NASB)

 A quick comparison of the Acts quote of the Joel prophecy will reveal that there are a few slight changes in wording but nothing significant.

-The last part of the prophecy that predicts the future tribulation period which includes the return of Jesus Christ, the battle of Armageddon, and the establishment of God’s 1,000 year kingdom has not yet occurred.
+The last part of the prophecy speaks of a future tribulation period which includes the return of Jesus Christ, the battle of Armageddon, and the establishment of God’s 1,000 year kingdom has not yet occurred.
 Joel and Acts say that wonders will occur in the sky, the sun will darken, the moon will turn red.
 These have not occurred yet and neither has the Lord Jesus returned.
 Daniel 7 and the book of Revelation confirms this.
 This means that the Joel prophecy was partially fulfilled immediately after Jesus returned to heaven.
 That is why the Holy Spirit quoted only the first three verses and the first part of the fourth verse of the Joel prophecy in Acts 2:16-21.
 The references to the signs in the sky, the sun, and moon were apparently included so that the quote was not broken up, even though they will not occur until later.
 The rest of the prophecy will be fulfilled later.